 Key Takeaways:

 "The Customer Complaint Simulation" is an excellent game that teaches the importance of balancing customer satisfaction with company policies and resources.
-Through this activity, employees gain valuable insights into the complexities of customer service and learn to make informed, strategic decisions even when under pressure.
+This activity for decision-making provides employees with valuable insights into the complexities of customer service, helping them learn to make informed and strategic decisions under pressure.

 8. The Decision Tree Exercise